 Charles Kidd gives a sharp little gasp as he absorbs this offense.
-“Oh dear,”
+“Oh dear,” he says.

 Kidd is the editor of Debrett’s, which is the genealogical guide to the living British aristocracy — every duke and marquess and earl and count and viscount and baronet (though baronets are not a part of the peerage but rather the baronetage, which is different).
 A print volume of Debrett’s costs about $500 and is approximately the size of a Cadillac.
 It is sort of like a very fancy Facebook.